-- The court shall not transfer a delinquency court case until after making jurisdictional findings as established in Rule 5.610(c)(2) (i.e., an admission is entered or one or more charges are found true at trial). - a) If at the time of the jurisdiction hearing, the minor's parent or legal guardian is known to reside in another county, the sending court shall not conduct the disposition hearing and shall thereafter transfer the case out to the other county. - b) If the minor refuses to waive time for disposition, the sending court may find good cause to schedule the matter beyond the statutory 10-day period pursuant to WIC § 682.
-[Rule 5.610(c)(2) and (e)] - 2.
+- The court shall not transfer a delinquency court case until after making jurisdictional findings as established in Rule 5.610(c)(2) (i.e., an admission is entered or one or more charges are found true at trial). - a) If at the time of the jurisdiction hearing, the minor's parent or legal guardian is known to reside in another county, the sending court shall not conduct the disposition hearing and shall thereafter transfer the case out to the other county. - b) If the minor does not waive time for disposition, the sending court may find good cause to schedule the matter beyond the statutory 10-day period pursuant to WIC § 682.
+[Rule 5.610(c)(2) and (e)] - c) If the sending court determines, based on the information provided, the minor subject to the proceedings is currently a ward or a dependent in the receiving county, the sending county may hold an immediate transfer-out hearing to transfer the case to the receiving county. - 2.
 On WIC §§ 725, 790 and wardship cases, the court may transfer the case after the court has issued 725, 790 or wardship disposition orders.
 The receiving county will honor the WIC §§ 725 and 790 case disposition.
-If WIC §§ 725 and 790 is not being considered, the sending court will comply with 1 above. - 3.
-Absent extraordinary circumstances, cases shall not be transferred post 725, 790 or wardship order if there are fewer than 60-days before the next scheduled review hearing.
+If WIC §§ 725 and 790 is not being

-2 All further 'Rule' references are to the California Rules of Court.
+&lt;sup>2 All further 'Rule' references are to the California Rules of Court.

-3 See WIC §§ 375, 750, and Rule 5.610(a), (b) and (c) regarding residency guidelines for intercounty transfer.
+&lt;sup>3 See WIC §§ 375, 750, and Rule 5.610(a), (b) and (c) regarding residency guidelines for intercounty transfer.
 Pursuant to WIC §§ 375 and 750, no case shall be transferred to the county of residence of an adult (including relatives) who has custody of the child either on a voluntary basis or as a result of a court-ordered placement unless that person is a parent or legal guardian.